vdhand-xactly/get-session-id/README.md

 # Get-Session-ID
-This package grabs a fresh session ID from Incent every 20 mins and pastes it to clipboard.
+This package grabs a fresh session ID from Incent every 20 mins and copies it to clipboard.

 <hr />